Jan Jones Blackhurst: Post-mayoral career

 After her mayorship, Jones Blackhurst joined Caesars Entertainment, later serving as executive vice president.
 In 2007, she was quoted by the British newspaper, The Observer, as saying Celine Dion's husband and manager, Rene Angelil, gambled up to $1 million per week.
 She later retracted her comments and apologized.

 Jones Blackhurst sits on the board of directors of several organizations including Caesars, the Las Vegas Convention and Visitors Authority, and the Las Vegas Stadium Authority, which owns Allegiant Stadium.

 She is currently the executive director of the Black Fire Leadership Initiative at the University of Nevada, Las Vegas.

 Personal life

-Jones Blackhurst is married to Dana Blackhurst, her second husband.
-They married in 2003 and she added Blackhurst to her surname.
+Jones Blackhurst is married to Dana Blackhurst, her third husband.
+They married in 2004 and she added Blackhurst to her surname.
 Jones Blackhurst has six children.

 Dana Blackhurst is an education advocate for learning disabilities who has headed several schools over the years, including at The Chandler School (which he founded) and Camperdown Academy in Greenville, South Carolina and Pine Ridge School in Williston, Vermont.

-They live near in the master-planned community of Summerlin in the city of Las Vegas.
+They live in the master-planned community of Summerlin near the city of Las Vegas.